jayantpuri/exercise1/README.md

 # exercise1

+# main
+contains basic structure for implementing the 2 features described below

 # lower case feature
 allows the user to enter a string and thr program return the string in loewer case